 - 5. Frontage Roads - Construct a frontage road connecting N Caribou Street, N Moose Street, and N Bear Street.
 Full access to/from E Bogard Road will be provided at N Moose Street with future intersection control improvements, described below.
-N Caribou Street and N Bear Street will be right-in-right-out as described below. - Existing driveways connecting to E Bogard Road will be re-established onto the frontage road. - Construct a frontage road extending from Bear Cub Court to existing driveway for parcels 6365B02L015, 6365B02L014, and 6365B02L013. - Existing driveways will be re-established onto the frontage road. - 6.
+N Caribou Street and N Bear Street will be right-in-right-out as described below. - Existing driveways connecting to E Bogard Road will be re-established onto the frontage road. - Construct a frontage road extending from N Bear Street to N Greyling Street. - o Existing driveways will be re-established onto the frontage road. - This is the preferred option for providing alternative access to N Greyling Street after it is closed with a cul-de-sac.
+This would achieve the goal of closing access to E Bogard Road from N Greyling Street to improve intersection spacing. - 6.
 Backage Roads. - The segment from Radon Drive to E Radon Drive will serve as a backage road by connecting the two road segments.
 Re-establishing the business access off Radon Drive and East Radon Drive will eliminate four access points on the south side of E Bogard Road between N Lagoon Drive and N Keith Street.
 This will require the combination of lots owned by the same owner.
 Alternative alignments may be considered as follows: - i.
 Connect the two ends of E Radon Drive by jogging south to minimize impacting existing buildings. - ii.
 Improve the west and east ends of E Radon Drive to provide new access to interior parcels on each side.
 Include cul-de-sacs or vehicle turnarounds for MSB snow maintenance and emergency response vehicles. - iii.
 Property acquisition. - Connecting E Fir Road to Finger Lake Elementary School provides dual access to the school and allows access from the west without having to enter Bogard Road. - 7.
 Roadway Connections. - Connect Dolly Varden Drive to Toller Court.
 ROW exists. - Maintain full access onto Bogard Road for N Departure Court and the western access of Cottonwood Loop - Connect N Keith Street to N McRae Drive.
 This improvement will impact undeveloped portions of two parcels. - Connect N. Burlwood Lane to N Greentree Street.
 This improvement will impact undeveloped portions of two or four parcels depending on the new roadway alignment; 6469B02L006, 6469B02L001, 6469B02L005, and 6469B02L002.

 Alignments may include a roadway connection along north side of the parcels, in the middle of the parcels, or on the south side of the parcels.
 Specific alignment and design of the new roadway connection will be determined when a project in this area along E Bogard Road is funded.
 At that time, other alternatives may be considered to accomplish the goal of closing N Burlwood Lane and providing new access onto N Greentree Street.